w3f/Grants-Program/applications/Diora_Network.md

 Diora Network proposes the Proof of Stake Masternode (PoSM) consensus, which is a PoS based blockchain protocol with a fair voting mechanism, rigorous security guarantees, and uniform probability eventually.
 The consensus has the following key novelties:

-- Double Validation to strengthen security and reduce fork
+- Double Validation to strengthen security and reduce forking
-- Randomization to guarantee the fair and prevent handshaking attack
+- Randomization to guarantee the fair and prevent handshaking attacks
 - Fast confirmation time and efficient checkpoints for finality or re-base

 Blockchain technology is rapidly changing the world as we know it, but public and private blockchain networks are mostly still operating in isolation.
 Decentralized finance must be connected.
 Polkadot is enabling financial freedom, empowerment and connectivity that we’ve never experienced in history.
 We seek to accelerate this change through global connectivity, simple to use dApps & making decentralized finance accessible to anyone around the world with a internet connection.